sf-wdi-41-homework/project-wayfarer-peng-kenneth-masha/README.md

 1. Creativity
   - polished appearance
-  - personalized spin, not just a template a travel community, code-named **Project Vagabond** for now, for users to share tips (AKA posts) about their favorite locations around the world.
+  - personalized spin, not just a template a travel community, code-named **Project Wayfarer** for now, for users to share tips (AKA posts) about their favorite locations around the world.

 ## Client Contract